 The key difference between technical analysis and fundamental analysis lies in their approach and methodology.
 Technical analysis focuses on analyzing historical price data and identifying patterns, while fundamental analysis examines the underlying factors that drive the value of an asset.
 Technical analysis is primarily used for short- to medium-term trading, while fundamental analysis is often used for long-term investing.
 Technical analysis relies on historical price data and volume, while fundamental analysis considers a broader range of information.

 In conclusion, both technical analysis and fundamental analysis are valuable tools in evaluating and making investment decisions.
-Each approach has its strengths and limitations, and investors can use them in combination or choose the one that aligns with their investment goals and time horizon.
+Each approach has its strengths and limitations, and investors in UK can use them in combination or choose the one that aligns with their investment goals and time horizon.